 HOW TO MAKE GROUND BEEF TOMATO WITH BELL PEPPER

 - Sauce: This recipe is very forgiving.
 You can add the sauce while you are cooking it, or you can make and season the sauce ahead.
 You can even make a huge batch for future use.
 Using a small bowl, add in the soy sauce, fish sauce, and soy sauce and mix.
 Add according to your liking.

 - Cook the meal: In a small pan heat oil and add in onion garlic, green onions, and bell pepper.
 Saute’ until wilted.

 - Cook the ground beef: Add the ground beef and cook until it changes its color.

-- Season the meat : Add the sauce and cook until the beef is cook through.
+- Season the meat: Add the sauce and cook until the beef is cooked through.

-- Add the basil: When the meat is cook through, add the chiffonade basil and turn off heat.
+- Add the basil: When the meat is cooked through, add the chiffonade basil and turn off the heat.

 - Serve hot.

 Thai Basil Beef is very easy to store and is a “store friendly ” meal.
 Let it cool after cooking and place in an air-tight container or even in a ziplock.